nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 PlanIT contains a list of tasks.
 Tasks can have the following attributes:

-### Title
+### Title: `t/`
 A short description or name for the task.

-:information_source:Every task must have a title.

-:information_source: Titles can only contain alphanumeric values.
+Titles can only contain alphanumeric values.

+:information_source:  Every task must have a title.

-### Date
+### Date: `set/`
 A date to represent the deadline of a Task or to represent the day that the task will be carried out.

-:information_source: Dates should be of the format dd/mm/yyyy e.g 02/06/2021
+Dates should be of the format dd/mm/yyyy e.g 02/06/2021

-### Duration
+### Duration: `s/`
 The start and end time of a task.
 You should specify start time and end time in the 24-hour clock format.

-:information_source: Duration should be of the format hh:mm-hh:mm e.g 12:30-13:30
+Duration should be of the format hh:mm-hh:mm e.g 12:30-13:30

-### Recurring Schedule
+### Recurring Schedule: `r/`
 Represents a task that might repeat weekly or biweekly.

 :bulb: You can use this to quickly add weekly tutorials or biweekly lab session for the entire semester.

-:information_source: Recurring Schedule should be of the format [dd/mm/yyyy][] [23/10/2021][Mon][weekly]
+Recurring Schedule should be of the format [dd/mm/yyyy][DAY][FREQUENCY] e.g [23/10/2021][mon][weekly]

+DAY should be either: mon, tue, wed, thu, fri, sat, sun.
+Days are case-insensitive.

+FREQUENCY should be either: weekly or biweekly and is also case-insensitive.

+### Description: `d/`
+A text description of the task.
+Your description should only contain alphanumeric values.

+### Tag: `t/`
+A label attached to a task for easy grouping and searching of tasks.
+Your tag should only contain alphanumeric values.

+:bulb: You can use this to group tasks by modules e.g adding a `CS2103` tag to a task.

+### Status: 's/'
+Reflects the current status of your task.
+Status can only be either 'done' or 'not done'.

+:information_source:   Your task's status will be set to 'not done' by default.

 ## List of Commands